Submarine warfare: Post-World War II

 At the end of his naval warfare book The Price of Admiralty, military historian John Keegan postulates that eventually, almost all roles of surface warships will be taken over by submarines, as they will be the only naval units capable of evading the increasing intelligence capabilities (space satellites, airplanes etc.) that a fight between evenly matched modern states could bring to bear on them.

 However, thinking about importance of the submarine has shifted to an even more strategic role, with the advent of the nuclear ballistic missile submarine carrying Submarine-launched ballistic missiles with nuclear weapons to provide second strike capability.

 A 2024 study found that climate change may decrease the detectability of submarines in certain locations.

+In March 2026, during Operation Epic Fury, the United States sank an Iranian frigate near Sri Lanka with a MK 48 torpedo.